NEZNAMY/TAB/.github/wiki/feature_guide_bossbar.md

 # About
 ![](https://images-ext-2.discordapp.net/external/0H5v5gcK12jm-O_kljlx-iYdJ1Q3wBsY_Dch7Jr_aAk/https/image.prntscr.com/image/x4VewIuiRwO-XLGTvDxfWw.png)
-Bars with text on top of the screen originally designed to display health of ender dragon & wither, but plugins found another use for it.
-In 1.9 mojang added a packet dedicated to displaying text without requiring an entity and allowing customizable color and style as well.
-TAB only supports this new functionality and the feature does not support 1.8 and lower.
+Bars with text on top of the screen originally designed to display the health of ender dragon & wither, but plugins found another use for it.
+In 1.9, mojang added a packet
+dedicated to displaying text without requiring an entity and allowing customizable color and style as well.
+TAB only supports this new functionality, and the feature does not support 1.8 and lower.

 This feature can be configured in **config.yml** under **bossbar** section.